sparkgeo/hazard_spec/core/core-spec.md

 - Event-based models
 - Return-period models

-To build this core specification, we will define models for the different model types
+We will define models for the different model types to build this core specification.

-A JSON object that has the following require fields is a valid hazard object.
+A JSON object with the following required fields is a valid hazard object.

 - [Examples](../examples)
   - See an example for a [base hazard](../examples/hazard-example.json).